 Apparently, you can let maul and axe be in the same category except for a slight difference.
 The process you use to use both these tools is pretty much the same.
 However, a maul is easier and more efficient to use because it is wider.

 The wider nature lets you deal with bigger logs easily.
 Also, the impact is greater and more accurate.
 Therefore, if you want to use your strength and work on bigger logs then maul is the way you can go.

 This is a more tactful approach where you do not have to keep using a lot of your body strength.
 You can, in fact, use both a metal and a plastic wedge for it.
 All you have to do is land the first wedge deep in the firewood to create a crack.

 Then, you can just leave it there while you use another wedge to work on broadening the crack and splitting it.
 Moreover, you can just use a hammer to create an impact that splits the wood from where the wedge had left a crack.

 Not up for putting in so much effort on wood?
 Do you have backache or any other ache originating from it?
 Feel free to use a chainsaw.

 All you have to do is know how to use a chainsaw, hold it correctly, an use it right at the right places.
 But, a chainsaw will be a more expensive option.
 You have to check its state before using it as well.

 - Using a mechanical wood splitter to split firewood

 Now, this is a whole machine dedicated to splitting firewood.
 So, you will enjoy both accuracy, quality, and convenience using this.
 But, it will cost you more and give you less control over the split.
-Here is the list of best log splitter.
+Here is the list of best log splitter for firewood.